First Impressions of Early Women Photographers in Connecticut

 From the book jacket for Alphabetical Diaries by Sheila Heti (hard cover 2024 U.S. edition)

-When I read a similar description of Alphabetical Diaries in a book review, I was intrigued about both how Heyi did it and what the results were like.
+When I read a similar description of Alphabetical Diaries in a book review, I was intrigued about both how Heti did it and what the results were like.
 (You can read the “B” chapter via a link on her site.)

 Continue reading “Dear Diarist, fun is where you find it! (part 1)”